-The in the School are experts in various field of engineering and apart from being committed lecturers, are also actively involved in cutting edge research activities that spans a range of areas in Chemical, Metallurgical and Materials Engineering.
+We boast staff who are experts in various field of engineering and, apart from being committed lecturers, are also actively involved in cutting edge research activities that spans a range of areas in Chemical, Metallurgical and Materials Engineering.

-The Metallurgical Engineering part of the School was one of the founding departments (together with the Schools of Mining Engineering and Geosciences) of the University when it was established firstly as the Kimberley School of Mines in 1896 and continuing after the Anglo-Boer war as the South African School of Mines in 1904.
+The Metallurgical Engineering part of the School was one of the founding departments (together with the Schools of Mining Engineering and Geosciences) of the University when it was first established as the Kimberley School of Mines in 1896.

-Contact us if you would like more information or explore the tabs on the side to learn more about the School of Chemical and Metallurgical Engineering.
+Contact us if you would like more information about the School of Chemical and Metallurgical Engineering.
 Join us to get the famous “Wits-edge” in your future career.